Nukus Museum of Art

 Highlights of the Collection

-• Karakalpak Folk Art: Explore the rich cultural heritage of the Karakalpak people through their vibrant and intricate folk art.
+• Karakalpak Folk Art: Discover the vibrant cultural expressions of the Karakalpak people through their intricate folk art.

 Best Time to Visit